flukeout/pixeldrift/notes.md

 ###TODO TODO

+BUGS

+* When you go faster than your best lap, it shows the delta as -0.000 even though there is a bigger diff

 Ease of Experience

 * If you do a lap but don't hit the checkpoints, reset the lap so they can go again, don't make them go get that one checkpoint they missed, son.